9 days Northern Explorer

 This town has become a booming trading town since the normalization of relations between China and Vietnam in the early 1990s.

 We go to visit To Thi Mountain, which received its name from the local legend concerning the lady named To Thi.
-The night will be spent in a hotel in Lang Son.
+The night is spent in a hotel in Lang Son.
 (Breakfast, lunch and dinner are included).

 Day 8 Lang Son / Bai Tu Long Bay

-Ha Long Bay and Bai Tu Long Bay of the submerged Dragon boasts 3000 craggy and towering islets and are amongst the most picturesque places in Vietnam.
+Ha Long Bay and Bai Tu Long Bay of the submerged Dragon boasts 1,669craggy and towering islets and are amongst the most picturesque places in Vietnam.

 The fantastic beauty of the bays has given rise to many legends, some of them dating back to the ancient past as a dragon descended into the deep water.